bhelx/smol/v3/README.md

 # v3

 v3 adds a sys call interface.
-Still a work in progress but right now you can open, close, and read files.
+Still a work in progress but right now you can open, close, read, and write to file descriptors.
 We also removed `KEY` and `EMIT` since we can read and write to stdout through the syscall interface.

 ## SYS_CALLs